zhiqu22/AdapNonCenter/README.md

 # Central Language-aware Layer
-This is the codes & scripts of paper Adapting to Non-Centered Languages for Zero-shot Multilingual Translation(https://arxiv.org/pdf/2209.04138.pdf)
+This is the codes & scripts of paper that [Adapting to Non-Centered Languages for Zero-shot Multilingual Translation](https://arxiv.org/pdf/2209.04138.pdf)

 There are two types of proposed method as following,
 ## Full CLL (FCLL)